 Our pieces are made of natural materials that bring the qualities of the outdoors and their restorative effects to your space.
-Terrapin Bright Green has identified 14 key patterns utilized in biophilic design, and while not every space can be designed to incorporate all the principles of biophilic design, there are many possible easy-to-implement patterns that can enhance your space and the well-being of those within it.
+Terrapin Bright Green has identified 14 key patterns utilized in biophilic design, and while not every space can be designed to incorporate all the principles of biophilic design, there are many easy-to-implement patterns that can enhance your space and the well-being of those within it.

-In an increasingly urban world, it is more important than ever to reconnect with the earth, in both how we treat it and how we live in it.
+In an increasingly urban world, it is more important than ever to reconnect with the earth, both in how we treat it and how we live in it.
 There is a growing body of research that supports the health and wellness benefits of biophilic design, and as Americans spend more than 90% of their lives indoors, the use of biophilic design can play a major role in our well-being.
 In the work place, studies have shown that biophilic design elements increase productivity, increase creativity, and even decrease absenteeism.
 One such study found that spending only 20 minutes in nature or the feeling of it can lower stress by biologically significant amounts.
 In terms of the effects on retail spaces, research has shown consumers are willing to spend more when surrounded by natural elements.

 - NON-VISUAL CONNECTION WITH NATURE – "a space with well executed non-visual connection with nature feels fresh and well balanced; the ambient conditions are perceived as complex but at the same time familiar and comfortable ... reminiscent of being outdoors in nature."
 (Terrapin Bright Green) While the look of nature is helpful, using real hardwoods is key as humans instinctually can sense the difference between real and synthetic.
-A recent study found the act of touching real plant life, versus synthetic plants, has also shown to induce relaxation through a change in blood flow rates (Koga & Iwasaki, 2013).
-This gives reason to believe the experience of touching other natural elements such as dinning on our hard wood table tops may result in similar positive outcomes.
+A study found the act of touching real plant life, versus synthetic plants, has also shown to induce relaxation through a change in blood flow rates (Koga & Iwasaki, 2013).
+This gives us reason to believe the experience of touching other natural elements such as dining on our hardwood table tops may result in similar positive outcomes.

 Whether big or small, an incorporation of our natural elements into your space is not only beautiful, but can have a huge impact on the well-being of all of those who experience it.